yoshuawuyts/rust-cs50/README.md

 # rust-cs50
 Back in uni I learned C by doing Harvard's CS50 course.
-Now I'm learning Rust and I figured I might as well progress do the same exercises using a language built for the same purpose.
+Now I'm learning Rust and I figured I might as well progress doing the same exercises using a language built for the same purpose.

 ## psets
 ### pset1